-This Authentic French Crêpes Recipe makes the lightest and softest Crêpes ever.
-Super easy to make, this delicious classic French recipe can be served for breakfast, tea time or as a dessert with your favourite filling!
+This Authentic French Crêpes recipe makes the lightest and softest Crêpes - the traditional way!
+These French Pancakes are so easy and fun to make, and perfect for breakfast, tea time or dessert filled with your favourite ingredients.

-A Crêpe is a traditional French Thin Pancake made from 3 basic ingredients: Flour, Eggs and a liquid – usually Milk.
-They can be served as a sweet or savoury dish, with the addition of Sugar or Salt in the batter and a sweet or savoury filling.
+A Crêpe is a traditional French Pancake made from 3 basic ingredients: Flour, Eggs and a liquid; usually Milk.
+In France, they are served as either a sweet dessert (with the addition of sugar) or a savoury dish (no sugar and more salt).

 Butter (or brown butter) is often added to the batter to bring some richness and flavour, but many other ingredients can also be used to flavour the dessert such as Vanilla, Lemon Zest or even Alcohol!